Sustainability and Sourcing

 In most cases, labeling does not include information on the catch method.
 If it is absent, assume the worst.

-SUSTAINABLE SEAS SOURCES TUNA CAUGHT ONLY BY TROLLING OR POLE AND LINE
+SUSTAINABLE SEAS SOURCES TUNA CAUGHT ONLY BY POLE AND LINE

 There is virtually no by-catch associated with the trolling or pole and line techniques, which are regarded as the best fishing methods for tuna, a fact worth remembering when you buy.
 This eco-consensus is supported by many Non-Government Organizations (NGOs) including: